AdobeDocs/experience-manager-screens.en/help/user-guide/screens-notifications-service.md

    >
    >Specify the project path, where the device users are located.

-   **Schedule Frequency** Specify a time (e.g., 5:00 pm or 17:00) or frequency in hours (e.g., 1) at which this monitor should send emails.
+   **Schedule Frequency** Specify a time (for example, 5:00 P.M. or 17:00) or frequency in hours (for example,, 1) at which this monitor should send emails.

    **Ping Timeout** This specifies the interval in minutes after which a device should be considered not reachable.